OrdnanceSurvey/OS-Terrain-50-stylesheets/Geopackage stylesheets (pre July 2023)/GeoServer stylesheets (SLD)/README.md

 These are **SLD** files for OS Terrain 50 contours in **Geopackage** format for use in **GeoServer**.

-*The stylesheets have been designed to work with the data as it is supplied.*
+*The stylesheets have been designed to work with the data as it is supplied, downloaded from the OS Data Hub **prior to July 2023***

 ## Quick start guide